bitbucket-pipelines.yml

 Run Chromatic on external forks of open source projects

-‘s allows contributors and others to run Chromatic.
-They’ll be able to use your snapshots.
-They will not be able to get access to your account, settings, or accept baselines.
-This can be an acceptable tradeoff for open source projects who value community contributions.
+Sharing project tokens allows contributors and others to run Chromatic builds on your project, consuming your snapshot quota.
+They cannot access your account, settings, or accept baselines.
+This can be an acceptable tradeoff for open source projects that value community contributions.

 Skipping builds for certain branches